Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 - Preview deployment to Firebase
 - Interactive dashboard with detailed reporting
 - Channel cleanup to maintain Firebase resources
+- Automated cleanup of old logs and reports
 - Branch management for easy commit and PR creation
 - GitHub Actions integration and verification